How to Measure & Grow Social Media ROI

 Social media is all about building relationships, which can’t be measured by numbers.
 For example, if you use AI for customer service and a customer gives positive feedback, it doesn’t mean they actually spent any money with you then and there.
 But the interaction made them feel good about your brand, which may bring them back in future.

-However, there are plenty of metrics that can be measured, and there are tools available to help you measure them.
-These include free ROI calculators, as well as built-in analytics tools on many social media platforms.
+However, there are plenty of social media metrics that can be measured, and there are tools available to help you measure them.
+These include free social media ROI calculators, as well as built-in analytics tools on many social media platforms.

 Google Analytics lets you customize an attribution system based on your own goals.
 The results indicate which social networks bring the best results and which content is most popular.
 There’s even a tab showing which platforms brought in the most conversions.

-If you’re using paid ads, Facebook Pixel provides breakdowns of traffic, attribution, and conversion data.
+If you’re running paid social media campaigns, Facebook Pixel provides breakdowns of traffic, attribution, and conversion data.
 Meanwhile, Facebook Offers provides online coupons that can be redeemed offline, which is great for retail social media campaigns as it shows how social media actions can be monetized.

 How to measure social media ROI

 Define objectives and set goals

 Your definition of “value” will depend on your business objectives, which might include boosting brand awareness and customer satisfaction.
 Start by defining what value means to your business, and create a set of clear objectives.